 Why does data go bad, though?

-How do you recognise data decay?
+How do you recognize data decay?

 Assuming that your business has a database for inference, several parameters make your data, a nasty, bad batch.

-Outdated data: Old data can’t be counted in the present context, includes obsolete details is obsolete and serves no purpose for your business.
+Outdated data: Old data can’t be counted in the present context, includes obsolete details is obsolete, and serves no purpose for your business.

 Incorrect data: If your B2B e-mail list contains incorrect e-mail addresses and has typos, good luck reaching out to your customers!
 These small discrepancies can put your lead generation campaign in a tough spot.

-Non-standard data or inconsistent data: In an ideal business scenario, all departments would follow a set pattern, a similar format and way to enter the data.
+Non-standard data or inconsistent data: In an ideal business scenario, all departments would follow a set pattern, a similar format, and a way to enter the data.
 Alas, if wishes were horses.
 If a business doesn’t follow a standard format or protocol for data entries, it can lead to confusion and futile leads.

-Repetitive data: Businesses often buy databases from different vendors that may or may not have similar details or incomplete entries, different formats and whatnot.
+Repetitive data: Businesses often buy databases from different vendors that may or may not have similar details or incomplete entries, different formats, and whatnot.

-The forty-one per cent of inconsistent data is weak data that needs to be fixed.
+The forty-one percent of inconsistent data is weak data that needs to be fixed.

 Incomplete data: There are several entry points for data.
 It could be a manual entry, or entries from different processes- resulting in several windows for error-making.
 For marketing, a customer’s business location is not an important detail.
 For a salesperson, seeking an F-2-F appointment, a site is a critical aspect.
-The D&B report highlights that nearly eighty-seven per cent of businesses don’t have a record of revenue or turnover in their database, and seventy-seven per cent of them don’t cite industry type.
+The D&B report highlights that nearly eighty-seven percent of businesses don’t have a record of revenue or turnover in their database, and seventy-seven percent of them don’t cite industry type.
 Missing such critical data points can hamper the lead generation process.

-Migrated data: Migrating data from one CMS to another, automating a process or moving from one vendor to another- can cause a glitch in the database and end up corrupting all of it.
+Migrated data: Migrating data from one CMS to another, automating a process, or moving from one vendor to another- can cause a glitch in the database and end up corrupting all of it.